waqashaider01/HUGO-sample/content/_index.md

 ---
 # title: 'MY Sample'
 url: "/"
-heading: "This is the main haeading"
+heading: "This is the main haeading for "
 para1: "This is leading heading, This is how it works"
 button: "Subscribe now"
 ---